What is a balance transfer credit card and how does it work?

 How much can I transfer?

-The total amount you can transfer to your new credit card will be limited by your provider.
+The total amount you can transfer to your new balance transfer credit card will be limited by your provider.
 This is because every successful applicant will be issued with a credit limit, which is the maximum you can borrow using the card.
 You will not be able to transfer your full balance if that balance is higher than the credit limit on your new card.
 In that scenario, you should try to make sure you move over the most expensive debt first.
 Additionally, providers will usually limit the amount you can transfer, limiting you to around 95% of the available credit card balance.
 So, if you were offered a credit limit of £5,000, you may find that your balance transfer is limited to £4,750.

 Balance transfer credit cards vs personal loans